 All Ethernet cables serve the same basic purpose — to connect devices to networks, like the internet.
 Not all Ethernet cables are exactly the same, however.
-If you’ve ever found yourself in need of an Ethernet cable without any idea which one you should pick, you’re not alone.
-Ethernet designations, like many things in today’s world of modern technology, can be difficult to interpret and understand.
+If you’ve ever found yourself in need of an Ethernet cable without any idea of which one you should pick, you’re not alone.
+Ethernet designations, like many things in modern networking standards, can be difficult to interpret and understand.
 Luckily, you’ve come to the right place.
 Keep reading to find out which cable is right for you and your situation.

-If you’ve ever browsed cables online, you’ve probably noticed that they’re nearly always classified as “Cat-5,” “Cat6e,” or something similar thereof.
-“Cat” simply stands for “Category,” and the following number indicates the specifications to which the cable was manufactured.
-A general rule of thumb is that higher numbers represent faster speeds and higher frequencies, measured in Mhz.
+If you’ve ever browsed cables online, you’ve probably noticed that they’re nearly always classified as “Cat-5,” “Cat6e,” or something similar.
+“Cat” simply stands for “Category,” and the number that follows indicates the specifications to which the cable was manufactured.
+A general rule of thumb is that the higher numbers represent faster speeds and higher frequencies, measured in Mhz.
 As is the case with most technologies, newer cables tend to support higher bandwidths, and therefore increased download speeds and faster connections.

-Keep in mind that longer Ethernet cables will result in slower transmission speeds, though cables bought for personal use rarely exceed 100 meters, where speed dropoff typically begins to occur.
+Keep in mind that longer Ethernet cables will result in slower transmission speeds, though cables bought for personal use rarely exceed 100 meters; and so are unlikely to experience much speed drop-off.

 |Category||Shielding||Max Transmission Speed (at 100 meters)||Max Bandwidth|